5T33Z0/Clover-Crate/Devices/README.md

 Initialize the audio codec, if enabled.
 This behavior can be observed after rebooting from Windows to Mac.
 In OpenCore this feature called `ResetTrafficClass` (UEFI > Audio)

 ## Properties
 This is where Clover and especially Clover Configuration get really confusing!
 Because the term `Properties` is used 3 times in 3 different contexts.
+In general, using the `Properties` tab (next to the `Arbitrary`) is the recommended method for injecting device properties like Frame buffer patches and everything else you are familiar with from the `DeviceProperties` section in OpenCore.
+It works exactly the same.

 ### AddProperties
 ![AddProperties1](https://user-images.githubusercontent.com/76865553/136595982-7a5af1ab-bd37-489c-864b-4a7d9d41be29.png)